sql-machine-learning/elasticdl/docs/designs/ps_design.md

         pass
 ```

 The name is the embedding layer name.
-It uses a dictionary `vectors` to store embedding vectors, the key is item id, the value is the embedding vector.
+It uses a dictionary `vectors` to store embedding vectors, the key is the item id, the value is the embedding vector.

 Since embedding vectors are lazily initialized in PS, it also has `dim` and `initializer` fields.
-Inside the `get` interface of `EmbeddingTable `, if the id is not in the `vectors` dictionary, the corresponding value will be initialized and return back.
+Inside the `get` interface of `EmbeddingTable `, if the id is not in the `vectors` dictionary, the corresponding value will be initialized.

 There could be multiple embedding table from different embedding layer.
 We will create an `EmbeddingTable` instance for each embedding layer.
 These instances are stored at a dictionary called embedding table DB.
 The key is embeddig layer name, the value is the embedding table itself.